DengpanFu/LUPerson-NL/README.md

 The repository is for our CVPR2022 paper [Large-Scale Pre-training for Person Re-identification with Noisy Labels]().

-## LUPerson Dataset
+## LUPerson-NL Dataset
-LUPerson is currently the largest unlabeled dataset for Person Re-identification, which is used for Unsupervised Pre-training.
-LUPerson consists of 4M images of over 200K identities and covers a much diverse range of capturing environments.
+LUPerson-NL is currently the largest noisy annotated Person Re-identification dataset without humuan labelling efforts, which is used for Pre-training.
+LUPerson-NL consists of 10M images of over 430K identities extracted from 21K street-view videos and covers a much diverse range of capturing environments.

-**Details can be found at ./LUP**.
+**Details can be found at [./LUP-NL](https://github.com/DengpanFu/LUPerson-NL/tree/main/LUP-NL)**.

 ## Pre-trained Models
 | Model | link |